PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-06-Conservation-of-arguments.md

 ## Conclusion ##

-We may summarize briefly that William Dembski's conservation- of-information argument is not new, and has been convioncingly dismissed in the past.
+We may summarize briefly that William Dembski's conservation- of-information argument is not new, and has been convincingly dismissed in the past.

 ## References ##